technical seo roi technical seo investment technical seo worth it technical seo benefits technical seo implementation

 Google's Core Web Vitals are now three metrics: LCP (how fast your largest content loads), INP (how responsive your page is to interaction), and CLS (how much stuff shifts around while loading).

-In 2026, only 47% of websites hit Google's "good" thresholds across all three.
-The other 53% are bleeding 8% to 35% of their potential conversions, traffic, and revenue.
-That's the majority of websites losing money because of fixable technical problems.
+Most websites still fail at least one of the three thresholds.
+They're quietly bleeding a meaningful chunk of their potential conversions, traffic, and revenue.
+That's the majority of the web losing money because of fixable technical problems.

-Ecommerce sites that reach "good" on all three metrics see conversion improvements of 15% to 30%.
-Improving LCP alone from "Poor" to "Good" typically yields an 8% to 12% lift in conversion rate.
+Ecommerce sites that move all three metrics into the "good" range tend to see double-digit conversion improvements.
+Improving LCP alone from "Poor" to "Good" typically delivers a noticeable lift in conversion rate.

-Google's March 2026 core update increased the weight of performance signals in rankings.
-This isn't a "nice to have" anymore.
-It's table stakes.
+Google has steadily increased the weight of performance signals in rankings across its recent core updates.
+This isn't a "nice to have" anymore — it's table stakes.

 Mobile: Where the Money Actually Is